codex-team/hawk.php/README.md

 ## Monolog support

-If you want to use Hawk Catcher with Monolog simply add a handler.
-It catches provided errors/exception and ignores general logs.
+Add a handler to the Monolog.
+It will catch errors/exception and ignore general logs.

 ```php
 $logger = new \Monolog\Logger('hawk-test');